 They can only be prescribed in hospital, with a special prescription.

 Monoclonal antibodies targeting interleukins of the inflammatory chain offer, along with other new treatments for atopic dermatitis, genuine hope for patients whose therapy has not worked and who are really suffering.
 The clinical trials carried out in the context of obtaining marketing authorization have enabled these treatments to be tested on a large number of patients.

 However, it is important to keep in mind that atopic dermatitis cannot be "cured": treatments can relieve the symptoms without being able to treat the cause.

 Side effects of biotherapies

-The clinical trials carried out as part of the process of obtaining marketing authorization show that these molecules are generally well tolerated.
+The clinical trials carried out as part of the process of obtaining marketing authorization have been carried out on a large number of patients.
 However, there is no treatment that does not have any listed possible side effects.
 For the monoclonal antibody currently on the market, the most common side effects are conjunctivitis and hypereosinophilia (change in blood count).
 Medical follow-up is necessary to adjust the treatment according to the extent of the side effects.